-Now, this is just MY experience.
-This does not mean it will help everyone.
+Keep in mind that this is just MY experience and I’m not claiming violet leaf will help everyone.
 If you have concerns about a lump in your breast, you should definitely see a qualified medical professional immediately.
-I happen to prefer my naturopath over any ole regular doctor – but that’s totally on you to decide.

 You should also check your diet, which is the root cause of many symptoms.
 In my case, in trying to cut budget corners, I switched from real butter to margarine (which is not so good for ANY type of inflammation.)
 We’ve since resumed eating the real deal and I do think that helped along with the balm.

-First, you’ll want to gather some fresh, unsprayed violet leaves.
+First, gather some fresh, unsprayed violet leaves.
 Look for where you saw violet blooms in the spring, you should find plenty of the heart-shaped leaves still around.

-You can infuse the oil either the slow way (takes about five or six weeks) or the fast way (takes just a few hours.)
+You can infuse the oil either the slow way (takes about four or six weeks) or the fast way (takes just a few hours.)

-For the slow way, place several handfuls of dried violet leaves in a mason jar, cover with a light oil (I like olive oil), cap, and let sit in a dark place for five or six weeks, shaking occasionally.
-Strain into a fresh glass jar (I sterilize my jars in the dishwasher using the sanitize cycle, before using) and store, tightly sealed and in a dark, cool place.
+For the slow way, place several handfuls of dried violet leaves in a mason jar, cover with a light oil (I like olive or sunflower oil), cap, and let sit in a dark place for four or six weeks, shaking occasionally.
+Strain into a fresh glass jar and store tightly sealed and in a dark, cool place.

-For the fast method: Place your leaves in the jar (fresh or dried), cover with olive oil, but don’t cap.
-Set the jar in a saucepan half filled with water and slowly bring the water to just under a simmer, then turn it down a bit more.
-Let this infuse for around two to three hours.
+For the fast method: Place your dried leaves in the jar, cover with olive or sunflower oil, but don’t place the cap on yet.
+Set the jar in a saucepan half filled with water and heat over a low burner for around two to three hours.

 You don’t want your water to be hot enough to boil (steam droplets in your oil is not good.)

-In no way, shape or form should you get your oil so hot that you end up deep-frying your leaves and the whole mess smells like burnt parsnips.
+Don’t let the oil get so hot that you end up deep-frying your leaves and the whole mess smells like burnt parsnips.
 Trust me, that is not a smell you want to smell!
 If you accidentally, sorta, kinda do that – like I may have accidentally, sorta, kinda did one time – just toss it and start over.